 A Year in Review: why 2020 wasn’t all that bad

 Despite an uncertain year, we still had lots to celebrate at York Biotech Campus in 2020.
-From an exciting rebrand, to welcoming new tenants to the site, we’ve rounded up our top five successes.
+From an exciting rebrand, to welcoming new occupiers to the site, we’ve rounded up our top five successes.

 A fresh new look